nigels0/Beosystem-3-control-non-B-O-TV/README.md

 python ser.py &

-and, better still set it up to run in the background at boot (don't forget the & at the end)
+and, better still set it up to run in the background at boot.